leosch-coding/firmware/README.md

 Time finished: 12:18

-## Objective 3: A threshold detector at 100Hz
+## Goal 3: A threshold detector at 100Hz

 Status: COMPLETED